mrcberkay/Text-Analysis/README.md

 1. **Install Python:** Ensure you have Python 3.9.0 installed on your computer.
 Also make sure to tick "Add Python 3.9.0 to PATH" during the installation process.
 2. **Get an OpenAI API Key:** Visit the OpenAI website to obtain your API key.
 Make sure that your account has enough credit.
+3. **Install VS Code or similar:** This software will work with Visual Studio Code, but you can use another app that can run Python files.
+4. **Extract the ZIP:** After downloading the ZIP file from Github (Code > Download ZIP), extract it to a folder that you created specifically for these files.
-3. **Edit `similarityUtils.py`:**
+5. **Edit `similarityUtils.py`:**
     * Open the file `similarityUtils.py` in a text editor (VS Code, PyCharm, etc.).
     * Locate the line for the API key (line 6) and put your key between the quotation marks.

-4. **Install Packages:** These packages are required for text processing, UI elements, and interacting with the OpenAI API.
+6. **Install Packages:** These packages are required for text processing, UI elements, and interacting with the OpenAI API.
 Install each using the following command (replace `X` with the package name):
    ```bash
    pip install X